PSI master's program

 "I learned more about physics and cutting-edge research than I ever thought possible." – Cristian Ardelean, Canada

-Perimeter is committed to inclusion, diversity, equity, and accessibility in our community.
+Perimeter is committed to equity, diversity, and inclusion in our community.

 How are admissions and funding handled?

-Each year, Perimeter admits 25 exceptional undergraduates from a multitude of countries.
+Each year, Perimeter admits around 25 exceptional students from a multitude of countries.
 Those students are awarded a scholarship that covers costs such as tuition, meals and accommodations, among other necessities.
 See more information on the financial support page.

 When is PSI?

-The PSI program starts in September and runs for approximately 10 months to June of the following calendar year.
+The PSI program starts in September and runs for typically 10 months to June of the following calendar year.

 Two phases of coursework and a short research project make up PSI, advancing:

-- Core topics – foundational graduate-level subjects including quantum theory, general relativity, quantum field theory, statistical physics, and condensed matter.
+- Core topics – foundational graduate-level subjects including classical physics, quantum theory, general relativity, quantum field theory, statistical physics, mathematical physics, and numerical methods.

-- Elective courses – modern topics from fields such as cosmology, particle physics, gravitational physics, string theory, quantum information and condensed matter, and cutting-edge research topics from various specialized fields.
+- Elective courses – modern topics from fields such as cosmology, particle physics, gravitational physics, string theory, quantum information, quantum matter, and cutting-edge research topics from various specialized fields.

 Students advance their research skills through: